This article was last updated on May 10, 2023.

-When COVID-19 reached the United States, many of us didn’t realize how big of an impact it would have on our everyday lives.
+When COVID-19 reached the United States in 2020, many of us didn’t realize how big of an impact it would have on our everyday lives.
 Not only did schools and childcare centers close, but millions of workers were also laid off or furloughed, the economy struggled, supply chains were upended, and, ultimately, more than 600,000 Americans (and counting) died from COVID-19.

-What isn’t often talked about, however, is how the pandemic’s impacts on health care are likely to be felt for years to come.
+What isn’t often talked about, however, is how the pandemic continues to impact health care and the full effects are likely to be felt for years to come.
 Here’s what you should know.

 People stopped going to the doctor